THE USPS - COOPERATIVE CHARTING PROGRAM

 The Cooperative Charting Committee maintains a Geodetic Program where members help to verify the accuracy of reference points established on the surface of the earth by local, state, and national agencies.
 Maintenance and preservation of these marks is of utmost importance to users of the net and to NGSD.
 Recognizing that many valuable geodetic marks are destroyed by construction, new roads, erosion, or for other causes, our job is to locate each of these marks and report their condition together with any change in the directions needed to locate them.

 We have been complimented by government leadership that the Cooperative Charting Program is recognized as the most effective user-participation program in all of the Federal Services.

-Congratulations Stark County Power Squadron for the Geodetic Mark Recovery Award
+Congratulations Stark County Power Squadron - the number one squadron for the 2020 Co-op Charting Program.

 Co-op Charting Event